backupbrain/opaque-libsodium-sumo-typescript/README.md

-# OPAQUE-KE Tests in Javascript and Libsodium
+# OPAQUE-KE Tests in Typescript and Libsodium

 OPAQUE is a way for users to type their username and password to log into a website, but then log in without sending their password across the Internet.